 Why does anyone go into the woods?
 Let’s face it, it never leads to anything but bad times involving the psychotic, inbred locals.
 Occasionally Bigfoot might show up, but usually, the locals are more than enough to ruin your plans.
 Case in point MINUTES TO MIDNIGHT, the new film from Christopher Ray (CIRCUS KANE, 3 HEADED SHARK ATTACK and son of Fred Olen Ray).
 If these kids had just decided to party in town none of this would have happened.

 The script by Victoria Dadi and Christopher M. Don is familiar from the pre-credit kill sequence on.
-A group of friends decides to have a New Years Eve party in an isolated cabin.
-The assorted rumors of murders and disappearances don’t phase them.
-Neither does the warning of a major storm and the personal warning from the sheriff (Richard Grieco 21 JUMP STREET, EVIL BREED: THE LEGEND OF SAMHAIN).
+A group of friends decides to have a New Year’s Eve party in an isolated cabin.
+The assorted rumours of murders and disappearances don’t phase them.
+Neither does the warning of a major storm and the personal warning from the sheriff (Richard Grieco, IMPACT EVENT, ART OF THE DEAD).
 There’s also the mysterious hiker Travis (John Hennigan NEVER LEAVE ALIVE, DAVE MADE A MAZE) looking for his missing brother.

 The cast is sprinkled with the usual mix of past their prime stars, Grieco, William Baldwin (BACKDRAFT), Dominique Swain (BLOOD CRAFT, ASTRO) to slap on the poster though it’s up and coming talent like Hennigan and Mercy Malick that should be getting the attention.
 The film makes good use of Hennigan’s time in the WWE, letting him brawl extensively with the hulking Angus and their fights are excellent.
 Malick oozes nastiness and evil as the female psychopath Calypso.